 What does an orange garland symbolize?

-How long do orange garlands last?
+How long does an orange garland last?

 They will be at their best for two years.
-After two years the orange slices may darken in color.
+After two years the citrus slices may darken in color.
 This doesn’t mean the oranges are bad.
 I usually make new dried orange slices after two seasons.

 Why Dry Oranges?